FreeProject089/f-100d-manual/src/APX-72 IFF/iff.md

 <!-- REWORD THIS AND FIGURE OUT WHERE TO PUT IT!!! -->
 !!! note
-    Due to engine limitations, the settings on the panel have no effect in DCS.
-However, they are exposed to external tools, such as SRS.
+    Settings on the IFF panel have no effect in DCS, but they can be exposed to external tools (for example, SRS).

 ## Controls